Walter Gibson (Lord Provost): The ship Carolina Merchant

 The Carolina Merchant was a 170 ton timber vessel carrying an armament of 16 cannon.
 It is said she was previously named the Pelican.

 It had a far smaller 50-ton ship, the James, also owned by the Gibson brothers.
 This was hired by the Carolina Company in 1682 to transport goods and people from Irvine to Charleston, South Carolina vua Bermuda under command of Walter's brother, Captain James Gibson.
 This Carolina venture was disrupted by the involvement of two company members in the Rye House Plot of 1683.

 When she sailed from Gourock Bay in July 1684 she contained 32 to 35 Covenanter prisoners and a woman "kidnapped" or under duress: Elizabeth Linning.
 She was captained by James Gibson, Walter's brother, and joint owner of the ship.
 The total number of passengers was 148.
 After a difficult journey the ship reached Charleston, South Carolina in October 1684.
 Not all the passengers were prisoners: Henry Erskine, 3rd Lord Cardross and Rev William Dunlop were on board with a group of over 100 emigrants and they established their own settlement called Stuart Town (near the now Beaufort, South Carolina).
 31 of the emigrants were the servants and entourage of both Cardross and Dunlop.
 14 were servants of William Gibson inferring he was also part of the settlement plan.
 The fourth gentleman on board was John Montgomerie of Crevock.

 Only 49 settlers reached Stuart Town (and none of the Covenanters).
 Considering there to be a surfeit of servants a number were sold in Charleston (note- this is one of the few clear records of white persons being sold), but continued well into the 18th century (see Peter Williamson (Indian Peter)).
 Later that year Gibson's rival for government transportation, Robert Malloch, sailed 150 persons "he had been made a gift of" from Leith to the Americas on his ship the Alexander.

-In 1684 either the Carolina Merchant or the James is the likely "Glasgow vessel" which transported David Toschach, Lord Minevard and his entourage plus 3 rebel prisoners (Coventanters) from Stirling on a voyage from Glasgow to East Jersey.
+In 1684 either the Carolina Merchant or the James is the likely "Glasgow vessel" which transported David Toschach, Lord Minevard and his entourage plus 3 rebel prisoners (Covenanters) from Stirling on a voyage from Glasgow to East Jersey.

 From 1684 Walter Gibson was advertising his transportation service in broadsheets.